paulmouzas/paulmouzas.github.io/_posts/2015-01-23-memoization-fibonacci.md

 Although there is no denying the elegance of this simple little script, it comes with a major problem.
 This program will take a *long* time to complete.
 The reason is that it makes a lot of unnecessary calls to itself.
 The time complexity of this algorithm is exponential.

-Here is how long it takes for my computer to computer to compute the above fib function for different inputs of n.
+Here is how long it takes for my computer to compute the above fib function for different inputs of n.

 fib(28): 0.125 seconds